Kale (Welsh Roma): Culture

 Kale traditionally participated in regional and national eisteddfodau.
 John Robert Lewis, the husband of Abram Wood's granddaughter, would win prizes for harping in 1842, 1848, and 1850.
 Another descendant, John Roberts (1816–1894), earned the sobriquet "Telynor Cymru", and taught his whole family various instruments.
 His illustrious career culminated in a performance before Queen Victoria at Palé Hall in Llandderfel near Bala on 24 August 1889, on the occasion of the Royal Visit to Wales.
 John Roberts played with his nine sons, all of them on the harp.
+Kale preserved the Welsh triple harp in the 19th century, and Nansi Richards, a Kale harpist, was instrumental in its revival in the 20th.

-Romanies in Britain often adopted the local surnames when they entered a new area.
+Romanis in Britain often adopted the local surnames when they entered a new area.
 Each tribe was headed by a sero rom.